 Instead of buying a specialty wide-angle lens above, it’s cheaper to stitch a panorama from multiple shots:

-- To easily capture landscape images wider than your 18mm kit lens, simply stitch a panorama from a series of adjacent images shot with your existing lens.
+- To easily capture landscape images wider than your 18mm kit lens, simply stitch a panorama from a series of adjacent overlapping images shot in an array with your existing lens.

 - Stitching multiplies megapixel count to compensate for compromised sharpness of megazoom and kit lenses.
-But if you want to enlarge prints bigger than 2 or 3 feet without the need for stitching, shoot with sharper lenses such as the above Tokinas on a tripod.
+But if you want to enlarge prints bigger than 2 or 3 feet without the need for stitching, shoot with sharper lenses on a tripod.

 The above panorama was stitched from three overlapping images.
 Prayer flags express compassion at this monument to fallen climbers, at Annapurna South Base Camp (ABC) in the Annapurna Range of Nepal.
 Published in “Light Travel: Photography on the Go” book by Tom Dempsey 2009, 2010.
 Published in Wilderness Travel 2010 Catalog of Adventures.

-Zoom flexibility trumps interchanging specialty lenses for travel
+For travel, zoom flexibility beats interchanging specialty lenses

-For travel portability and convenience, I prefer an all-in-one camera such as Sony RX 10 III (read my review) which sharply captures 24-600mm equivalent, with up to 4.5 stops of stabilization benefit (slower shutter speed handheld).
-RX10 III is sharper across the frame at more zoom settings than the following 11x to 19x travel zooms shot on 24mp APS-C:
+For travel portability and convenience, I use the all-in-one Sony RX10 IV camera (read my review) which sharply captures 24-600mm equivalent, with up to 4.5 stops of stabilization benefit (for slower shutter speed handheld).
+Its 25x zoom is sharper across the frame at more zoom settings than the following 11x to 19x travel zooms shot on 24-megapixel APS-C cameras:

 - Nikon VR, Canon IS, or Sony OSS 18-200mm 11x zoom travel lenses (at Amazon).